Russian battlecruiser Admiral Nakhimov: History

-Kalinin was laid down on 17 May 1983 at Baltiysky Naval Shipyard, Leningrad, launched on 25 April 1986, commissioned on 30 December 1988.
+Kalinin was laid down on 17 May 1983 at Baltic Shipyard in Leningrad, launched on 25 April 1986, commissioned on 30 December 1988.
 It joined the Northern Fleet on 21 April 1989 though GlobalSecurity noted the cruiser was a Pacific fleet unit.
 On 4 January 1991 she went on long voyage to the Mediterranean Sea.
-After the end of the Cold War the cruiser was rarely deployed and by 1999 it was permanently docked in Sevmash awaiting repairs.
+After the end of the Cold War the cruiser was rarely deployed and the last time it went to sea on its own power was in July 1997.
+Admiral Nakhimov was towed from Murmansk to Severodvinsk on 14 August 1999 to undergo repairs.
+At that time it was manned by a reduced technical crew that was responsible for maintenance.